Geometric triangulations and the Teichm\"uller TQFT volume conjecture for twist knots: Introduction

 \begin{conj}[Conjecture 1 of \cite{AK}, Conjecture \ref{conj:vol:BAGPN}] Let $M$ be a closed oriented 3-manifold and $K\subset M$ a knot whose complement is hyperbolic.
 Then the partition function of the Teichm\"uller TQFT associated to $(M,K)$ follows an exponential decrease in the semi-classical limit $\hbar \to 0^+$, whose rate is the hyperbolic volume $\Vol(M \setminus K)$. \end{conj}

-Generally speaking, solving a volume conjecture requires to find connections between quantum topology and hyperbolic geometry hidden in the invariant, and to overcome technical difficulties (often analytical in nature).
-The payoff is worth the hassle, though: the previously mentioned connections can enrich both domains of mathematics and may provide new insights on how best we can mathematically model physical quantum field theories.
+Generally speaking, solving a volume conjecture requires {one} to find connections between quantum topology and hyperbolic geometry hidden in the invariant, and to overcome technical difficulties (often analytical in nature).
+The payoff is worth the hassle, though: the previously mentioned connections can enrich both domains of mathematics and may provide new insights on how {one can best} mathematically model physical quantum field theories.
 In the present paper, we solve the Teichm\"uller TQFT volume conjecture for the infinite family of hyperbolic twist knots in $S^3$ (see Figure \ref{fig:twist:knot} for a picture of these knots).
-Up until now, the conjecture was proven for the first two knots of this family \cite{AK} and numerically checked for the next nine \cite{AN, BAPNcras}.
-Moreover, some computations were done for some knots in lens spaces \cite{PN}.
-To the authors' knowledge, the twist knots are now the first family of hyperbolic knots in $S^3$ for which a volume conjecture is proven.
-We hope that the techniques and results of this paper can provide valuable insights for further studies of this volume conjecture or its siblings that concern other quantum invariants \cite{Ka95, MM, CY}.
+Before, the conjecture was proven for the first two knots of this family \cite{AK} and numerically checked for the next nine \cite{AN, BAPNcras}.
+Moreover, since the first version of the present paper, the conjecture has also been proven for an infinite family of fibered knots in lens spaces \cite{PN}.
+To the authors' knowledge, the twist knots are now the first {infinite} family of hyperbolic knots in $S^3$ for which a volume conjecture is proven. {Meanwhile, specific infinite families of links were tackled in \cite{Co, VdV} and the closed integral surgeries on the figure-eight knot were handled in \cite{Oh} for the Chen--Yang volume conjecture; this last result is comparable to the main result of our paper, as the twist knots can also be seen as a family of Dehn surgeries (on the Whitehead link).} We hope that the techniques and results of this paper can provide valuable insights for further studies of this volume conjecture or its siblings that concern other quantum invariants \cite{Ka95, MM, CY}.
 Notably, it would be interesting to try to apply the techniques of this paper to prove other conjectures for the twist knots.

 \